MASILab/PreQual/README.md

 A comma separated list of positive integers (s/mm<sup>2</sup>) indicating nonzero shells for SNR/CNR analysis when there are more unique b-values than shells determined by eddy or automatically determine shells by rounding to nearest 100.
 Useful when b-values are modulated around a shell value instead of set exactly at that value.
 Only used when determining shells for SNR/CNR analysis.
 Original b-values used elsewhere in pipeline.

 Default = auto

+**--degibbs on/off**

+Remove Gibbs ringing artifacts using the local subvoxel-shifts method as [implemented in MRTrix3](https://mrtrix.readthedocs.io/en/latest/reference/commands/mrdegibbs.html).
+When performed it is performed prior to all other preprocessing including denoising.
+We strongly caution against using this feature as it not designed for the partial Fourier schemes with which most echo planar diffusion images are acquired.

+Default = off

 **--denoise on/off**